s-nasir/cryptoNewsAPI/README.md

 ## Overview

 The Crypto News Query API is a powerful web search tool designed to aggregate cryptocurrency news articles from 18 renowned international news sources.
 It provides access to article titles, URLs, and their respective source websites, making it a valuable resource for staying up-to-date with the latest developments in the cryptocurrency world.
+The goal is to promote and make trusted information available easy to lessen the current trend of false information effecting the Crypto market stocks.

+## Problem & Solution

+In the current era, cryptocurrency has seen a surge in popularity, with a majority of individuals showing varying degrees of interest in investing in this digital asset.
+Regrettably, this interest is often fueled by unrealistic expectations of cryptocurrency's future, leading to a lack of understanding of its historical use by criminals due to its untraceable nature [[1]](https://news.harvard.edu/gazette/story/2021/09/regulating-the-unregulated-cryptocurrency-market/).

+Cryptocurrency's volatile and untraceable nature has resulted in numerous instances of fraud, leading to substantial losses.
+In addition, fake news about the rising value of cryptocurrencies has been prevalent, often promoted by numerous unverified "crypto gurus".
+This has led to small-time investors making hasty investment decisions, causing market fluctuations and ultimately leading to a cash out by all investors, further contributing to the volatility of cryptocurrencies [[2]](https://www.wsj.com/articles/crypto-frauds-target-investors-hoping-to-cash-in-on-bitcoin-boom-11623058380).

+To address the issue of fake news sources, I have developed an API that allows website and blog owners to obtain real-time news from trusted sources.
+It's important to note that "trusted" does not necessarily mean the news itself is authentic.
+Rather, the sources are trusted by the majority in their respective regions, thus qualifying as trusted.
+Despite the volatility and unpredictability of the cryptocurrency market, caution is advised for those using the API [[3]](https://www.ftc.gov/business-guidance/blog/2022/06/reported-crypto-scam-losses-2021-top-1-billion-says-ftc-data-spotlight).

+Here is an article by Federal Trade Commission (An official website of the United States government) [[4]](https://consumer.ftc.gov/articles/what-know-about-cryptocurrency-and-scams) which provides an in depth review on cryptocurrencies.

 ## Key Features